 1. Best beach on Koh Samui

-I like Choeng Mon best (for these 12 reasons), but you’ll have a favourite soon enough – Samui manages to be all things to all sorts of people.
-How so?
-Use The Koh Samui Guide to choose where you’ll be happiest staying; learn the pros/cons, demographics and highlights of every corner of the island (plus each area’s most notable private hotels, bungalows & tips for villa rental).
+See what The Koh Samui Guide has to offer your vacation.
+I’m just getting started!
+Use the guide to choose where you’ll be happiest staying; learn the pros/cons, demographics and highlights of every corner of the island (plus discover each area's most notable hotels and get tips for villa rental).

-4. Best way to avoid embarrassing yourself
+7. Best way to avoid embarrassing yourself

 Without a little research, it’s easy to embarrass yourself in a new country.
 Simply remember these brief Thailand do’s and don’ts (5 do’s, 5 don’ts + 1 bonus don’t) and you’re golden.

-5. Best way to spend a rainy day on Koh Samui
+10. Best way to spend a rainy day on Koh Samui

 I’ve got 13 ideas for rainy day activities.
 Some will make you fat, but they’ll all keep you dry.

-13. Best way to terrify your wife/girlfriend
+11. Best way to terrify your partner

-14. Best romantic dinner on Koh Samui
+12. Best romantic dinner on Koh Samui

-15. Best-dressed list
+13. Best-dressed list

 Make sure you feature.
 On the beach and off – it’s easy to figure out what to wear in Thailand.